 2. Non-verbal communication

 Much of our communication is non-verbal, making observing body language a key component of effective negotiation.
 In some ways, negotiation is a quest for the truth.
 That’s why properly engaging with the people you are negotiating with and doing what you have to do to have a productive dialogue is essential for success.
 However, be aware that everyone produces unintentional facial expressions – wrinkling their forehead and frowning are always the worst offenders in negotiations.
 What’s more, when they do this, they’re communicating an emotional state that signals the need for survival.
 So to ensure you uncover those hidden agendas with ease, always remember to keep your chin high and your eyes level to convey positivity and eagerness.
 Lastly, nod and smile in agreement wherever possible.

 3. Question their answers

-This can clarify points and provide much-needed context to what is being said.
+To clarify points and provide much-needed context to what they’re saying.

 4. Be a journalist

 A good reporter asks follow-up questions to gain details.
 You also can double-check information and see if there are contradictions in their answers.

 5. Internalise the responses.

 You have to gain an understanding of the other person’s perspective.
 Understanding their answer is essential to empathize with their point of view – even if you don’t agree with them.